-The Exhibit Company can cover all the traditional booth design scenarios that you may come up against but we also can handle a variety of custom exhibit booths and custom booth designs when you need something a little out of the ordinary.
+The Exhibit Company can cover all the traditional booth design scenarios that you may come up against.
+However, we also can handle a variety of custom exhibit booths and custom trade show displays when you need something a little out of the ordinary.
 With The Exhibit Company's in-house graphics and custom design shop, we can create completely custom trade show displays that will help you stand out above the competition.
 We even have an on-site custom wood and metal shop to fabricate to your unique custom trade show booth specifications.
 It’s easy to see why we are the best in the business.
 Check out below a few of the custom designs we have created.

 Give us a call or contact us through our contact form to discuss custom trade show displays, custom exhibit booths, retail spaces, museum exhibits, information kiosks, or lobby space that we can create for you today!